 Teachers may also recommend students whom they feel would be a good fit for the program.
 Recommendations can be sent via email to firstname.lastname@example.org.
 Notes for teachers: when recommending a student please include the student’s name as well as your name, title, and contact information.
 Teachers may recommend more than one student for the program.

 Enrollment of new fellows takes place every two years.
-We are currently accepting applications for the Summer 2017 Karabots Junior Fellows Program.
-Completed applications must be submitted by MAY 26, 2017.
+We are not currently accepting applications for the Karabots Junior Fellows Program.
+Please check back for information on the next enrollment period.

 Enrollment is limited to no more than 24 students per cohort.